finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

 }
 ```

 Now, what should we do with our `webpack.prod.js`?
 Let's fill in the same as our `webpack.dev.js`.
-After we copy paste, update the `mode` to **production**, then delete some options related to development only like `devServer`.
+After we copy-paste, update the `mode` to **production**, then delete some options related to development only like `devServer`.
 We'll also disable generate source maps in production, so we'll delete `devtool` options too.
 But, If you wish to generate source maps, you can keep devtool options or update the value like `source-map`.
 You can read more [here](https://webpack.js.org/configuration/devtool/) about devtool.

 Now our `webpack.prod.js` would look like below: